Project

 Response validation

-Responses are automatically validated to use the correct type for rendering, which guarantees that they match the declaration.
-This can be disabled:
+Responses are automatically validated to have used the correct type for rendering, which guarantees that they match the declaration.
+This means you have to use the types to render complex responses, and manually building a Hash that conforms to the schema will raise an error.
+Primitive/scalar types are an exception, e.g. you can do:

 Taro.config.validate_responses = false